Percocet: Effects and Risk of Addiction

 • Do not stop taking Percocet without discussing it with your doctor.
 You may need to taper off to avoid withdrawal.

-• Dispose of your medication through a medication take back program or by flushing it down the toilet.
+• Dispose of your medication through a medication take-back program.
 Do not dispose of it in a place that may lead to accidental ingestion.

-• Percocet can make you dizzy, lightheaded, and drowsy.
-For this reason, you shouldn’t drive or do anything else that requires your full faculties to carry out.
+• Percocet can make you dizzy, lightheaded and drowsy.
+For this reason, you shouldn’t drive or operate any heavy machinery.

 • Be mindful of Percocet’s high risk as a habit-forming drug.
 Even if you take Percocet as prescribed, you are still at risk of developing dependence and habits of misuse.